davidgasquez/handbook/Open Data.md

 ### Why now?

-We have cheaper storage, we have better compute, we have more data.
+We have cheaper storage, better compute, and more data.
 We need to go one level up in the abstraction ladder.
 Instead of thinking of CSVs, let's think about datasets.
-Instead of running custom scripts, let's collaborate on useful transformations.
-Instead of just work with datasets, let's collaborate on datasets.
+How does a world where people collaborate on datasets looks like?

 During the last few years, a Cambrian explosion of open source tools have emerged.
-There are new query engines (e.g: DuckDB, DataFusion, ...), execution frameworks (WASM), data standards (Arrow, Parquet, ...), and a growing set of open data marketplaces (HuggingFace Datasets).
-These trends have quick-started movements like [DeSci](https://ethereum.org/en/desci/) but we need more tooling around data. **We should use the same modern tooling companies are using to manage open datasets**.
+There are new query engines (e.g: DuckDB, DataFusion, ...), execution frameworks (WASM), data standards (Arrow, Parquet, ...), and a growing set of open data marketplaces (Datahub, HuggingFace Datasets, Kaggle Datasets).
+These trends have already quick-started movements like [DeSci](https://ethereum.org/en/desci/) but we still need more tooling around data to make interoperability possible. **We should use the same modern tooling companies are using to manage open datasets**.

 Organizations like [Our World in Data](https://ourworldindata.org/) or [538](https://fivethirtyeight.com/) provide useful analysis but have to deal with _dataset management_.
 They end up building custom tools around their workflows.
 That works, but limits the potential of these datasets.
-In the end, there is no `data get OWID/daily-covid-cases`, no `data query "select * from 538/polls"` that could act as entry-point to discover datasets.
+In the end, there is no `data get OWID/daily-covid-cases`, no `data query "select * from 538/polls"` that could act as entry-point to explore datasets.

 We could have a better ecosystem if we **collaborate on open standards**!
-So, lets move towards more composable, maintainable, and reproducible data.
+So, lets move towards more composable, maintainable, and reproducible open data.

-## Design Goals
+## Design Principles

 - **Easy**.
-It should be easy to create, curate and share datasets.
+Create, curate and share datasets without friction.
 	- Data is useful only when used!
-We're not using most of humanity's open datasets much.
+Right now, we're not using most of humanity's datasets.
 That's not because they're not available but because they're hard to get.
-	- All datasets can be represented as tabular datasets.
-		- This will enable to run SQL (`select, groupbys, joins`) on top of them which might be the easier way to start collaborating.
+They're isolated in different places and formats.
 - **Versioned and Modular**.
 Data and metadata (e.g: `relation`) should be [updated, forked and discussed](https://github.com/jbenet/data/blob/master/dev/designdoc.md#data-hashes-and-refs) as code in version controlled repositories.
-	- Prime composability (e.g: [Arrow ecosystem](https://thenewstack.io/how-apache-arrow-is-changing-the-big-data-ecosystem/)) so tools/services can be swapped without affecting the end result.
+	- Prime composability (e.g: [Arrow ecosystem](https://thenewstack.io/how-apache-arrow-is-changing-the-big-data-ecosystem/)) so tools/services can be swapped.
-	- Provide a declarative way of defining the datasets schema and other meta-properties like _relations_ or _tests_.
-	- Metadata is a first-class citizen.
+	- Metadata as a first-class citizen.
 	- Git based approach collaboration.
 Adopt and integrate with `git`  to reduce surface area.
-Revisions, tags, branches, issues, PRs, ...
+Build tooling to adapt revisions, tags, branches, issues, PRs to datasets.
+	- Provide a declarative way of defining the datasets schema and other meta-properties like _relations_ or _tests_.
-	- Support for non-dataset files in same place.
-Code, visualizations, pipelines, models, ...
+	- Support for integrating non-dataset files.
+A dataset could be linked to code, visualizations, pipelines, models, ...
 - **Reproducible and Verifiable**.
-People should be able to trust the final datasets without having to recompute them from scratch.
-Datasets are declarative and immutable.
-They become [software defined assets](https://dagster.io/blog/software-defined-assets).
+People should be able to trust the final datasets without having to recompute everything from scratch.
+In real life events are immutable, data should be too.
+Make datasets the center of the tooling like [software defined assets](https://dagster.io/blog/software-defined-assets).
 	- Thanks to immutability, you can move backwards in time and run transformations or queries on how the dataset was at a certain point in time.
 - **Permissionless**.
 Anyone should be able to add/update/fix datasets or their metadata.
 GitHub style collaboration and curation.
 - **Aligned Incentives**.
 Curators should have incentives to improve datasets.
 Data is messy after all, but a good set of incentives could make great datasets surface and reward contributors accordingly.